Texas bullet train group inks deal with Milan design firm

-DALLAS (AP) — The developer of a long-planned and controversial high-speed rail line that would get passengers from Dallas to Houston in 90 minutes announced Tuesday that it signed a $16 billion contract with an Italian company to lead the project’s design.
+DALLAS (AP) — The developer of a long-planned — and controversial — high-speed rail line that would get passengers from Dallas to Houston in 90 minutes announced Tuesday that it signed a $16 billion contract with an Italian company to build the project, in what could be a step toward realization.

 Webuild, based in Milan, will oversee heavy construction of the planned 236-mile (380-kilometer) project for developer Texas Central, the companies said in a news release.
-Webuild will operate in the U.S. through Cheshire, Connecticut-based Lane Construction Corporation.
+Webuild will operate through U.S. subsidiary Cheshire, Connecticut-based Lane Construction Corporation.

 Nearly half the distance the bullet train will cover — at speeds up to 200-mph (320-kph) — will be elevated to reduce the impact on property owners, the companies said.